Timliuzhaolu/SHOUT-Project/README.md

     --save_steps 2000
 ```

-## Preprocessings
+## Preprocessing
-The directory `Preprocessings/*` consists of all the data preprocessings of the Shout dataset used in the thesis.
+The directory `Preprocessing/*` consists of all the data preprocessings of the Shout dataset used in the thesis.
 - `messages_labels_merge`: raw text and annotaions - merging annotations with raw conversations
 - `context_messages.ipynb`: conversation stage - inclusion of local context
 - `behaviour_keys.ipynb`: behaviour key - creation of one-hot encodings